Las Vegas Police Scanner: LVMPD Has Gone Dark

 Did the 1 October shooting cause Las Vegas encryption?

-The 2017 Route 91 Harvest festival shooting accelerated LVMPD's encryption timeline, but planning had begun earlier.
+No, according to LVMPD's own leadership.
+Sheriff Joe Lombardo said the encryption decision was made in 2015, two years before the shooting; implementation came in early 2018.
 Importantly, no evidence suggests scanner access played any role in the attack.
 The gunman acted alone from an elevated position with no need for real-time police information.

 Is North Las Vegas police encrypted?